-them, have went to Miami

-Valley CDC as well.
-I really

-enjoy their program, their

-philosophy, [and] being

-able to be on the parent

-council as well.
-Getting to

-see, you know, behind the

-scenes and getting to be

-a voice for the parents is

-also very encouraging.
-They

-also offer financial literacy

-classes, they've offered

-parent engagement classes,

-like just teaching you what

-they do in the classroom."
+them, have went to Miami Valley CDC as well.
+I really enjoy their program, their philosophy, [and] being able to be on the parent council as well.
+Getting to see, you know, behind the scenes and getting to be a voice for the parents is also very encouraging.
+They parent engagement classes, like just teaching you what they do in the classroom."